 Established in 1833, to say the Pound Ridge Community Church has a rich history would be an understatement.

-For over 30 years, the Community Church has operated a pre-school program -- Playschool for 3 and 4 year olds, and Mother's Morning Out for children 18 months to 3 years old.
-These 2 programs are now joined together.
-These programs involve many families and make extensive use of church facilities including the playground.
+For over 30 years, the Community Church has operated a pre-school program -- Playschool for 3 and 4year olds, and Mother's Morning Out for children 18 months to 3 years old.
+These 2 programs are now joined together as Pound Ridge Community Church Play School.
+These programs involvemany families and make extensive use of church facilities including the new playground, installed summer 2016.

 Come worship with us!